CenterEdge/CenterEdge.Async/README.md

 // Basic usage for an action running Task<T> or ValueTask<T>
 var result = AsyncHelper.RunSync(() => SomeFunctionAsync(param1, param2));

+// Pass in state as a parameter to reduce heap allocations due to closures AsyncHelper.RunSync(state => SomeFunctionAsync(state, true), param1);
+// or you can use a method group if parameters align precisely AsyncHelper.RunSync(SomeFunctionAsyncWithOneParameter, param1);
 ```

 ## Background